MeetingLawyers/ios-sdk-legacy-sample/README.md

     public let secret: String
     // If is `true`, SDK will be comunicate with sandbox environment.
 Otherwise interact with Production environment.
 By default es `false` public let isDemo: Bool
+    // videocall apiKey, if is nil, videocall feature is disabled. public let videoCallApiKey: String?
+    // call sound for videocall screen when professional is calling.
+File name must be the same for call notification. public let videCallSoundFileName: String?
 }
 ```